theramiyer/blog/content/post/2021/religious-law-as-the-new-way-of-life.md

 image: "https://blogfiles.ramiyer.me/2021/covers/taliban-explainer-nytimes.webp"
 date: 2021-08-18T08:23:01+05:30
 description: |
-    Ever since the Taliban takeover of Afghanistan, conversations about the implications of incorporating religious laws into the workings of a modern nation has gained momentum.
+    Ever since the Taliban takeover of Afghanistan, conversations about the implications of incorporating religious laws into the workings of a modern nation have gained momentum.
 In this post, we look at the validity of these claims by looking into the history, and talking about secularism.
 tags:
 - religion
 - governance